SvarDOS/edrdos/doc/internals.md

 However, when processing `config.sys`, the kernel does this under a _config environment_.
 This config environment is passed to every process spawned while processing `config.sys`.
 Environment variables may be set via the `SET` command from within `CONFIG.SYS`.
 The environment is appended `1AH` character, followed by a boot key scan code.
 This records a F5 or F8 key pressed while booting.

 When the root process is launched, despite given an empty environment, it may query the config environment by getting a pointer to the kernel private data and inspecting offset 12h to get the segment of the environment.
-To query the private data segment, use `INT 21,4458`. `ES:BX` contains a pointer to the private data.
+To query the private data segment, use `INT 21,4458`.
+On return, `ES:BX` contains a pointer to the private data.

 The root process may build a new environment from the config environment by copying data from it.
 EDR COMMAND.COM copies all environment variables from the config environment to its newly created environment.